An age-by-age guide to teaching your child to share

 Parents’ tasks at this age focus around modelling sharing behaviors: “I’m going to have a cookie.
 Would you like to share it with me?” or “You have a lot of toys there.
 Would you mind if I use it now, please?
 Thanks!
 We’re sharing!”

-You can set your child up for success by not taking favorite toys to playdates (and by putting these away for playdates at your house), and by playing in natural areas where there are lots of “toys” (sticks, rocks, sand, and the like).
+You can set your child up for success by not taking favorite toys to playdates (and by putting these away for playdates at your home), and by playing outdoors where there are lots of “toys” (sticks, rocks, sand, and the like).

 Outside of situations where sharing is required, you can support the development of these capabilities by encouraging your child to name their own feelings and the feelings of other people and characters in books.
 Many young children can recognize facial expressions but may not understand what emotions go with those expressions.
-Their vocabulary around emotions might initially be limited to “happy” and “sad,” so introduce them to the names for other emotions as well (use an emotion wheel if you have trouble naming/remembering these yourself).
+Their vocabulary around emotions might initially be limited to “happy” and “sad,” so introduce them to the names for other emotions as well.
+Expand both of your vocabularies using a feelings list – there’s a printable version available, as well as a picture-based option for pre-readers.

 Age ~3 to ~5